 Berries

 Berries, like strawberries, blueberries, and raspberries naturally contain less sugar than other fruits.
 Their low glycemic index ensures they’ll have a minimal impact on your blood sugar.
-You can add berries to yogurt, blend them into a smoothie, or eat them as is for a healthy snack.
+You can add berries to yogurt, blend them into a smoothie, or eat them as-is for a healthy, diabetic-friendly snack on the go.

 Oranges

-Oranges are a versatile, nutrient-rich option for those with diabetes.
+If you’re wondering if oranges are good for diabetes, wonder no more.
+Oranges are a versatile, nutrient-rich option that provides sweetness while minimizing blood sugar spikes.
 One orange contains about 2 grams of fiber which can help stabilize blood sugar levels.
-However, orange juice doesn’t have fiber, so it can cause your blood sugar to spike.
+However, orange juice doesn’t have fiber, so tread with caution if enjoying a glass of OJ.

 Pears